Discussion on the topic

 This is understood by many in a different way than it should sound - not as a positive, encouraging message, but as a whitewashing.

 From a business perspective, there may even be a shortage of skilled workers - young, highly adaptable, highly qualified people.
 But when this is so undifferentiated, it leads to irritation - and to the polemical counter-voices that companies so often complain about.

-For statements such as "at career loft, the companies apply to the candidate in the support program" (Hesse in the pre-interview) may not believe many in view of their own economically rather bad situation - and then react accordingly sour.
+For statements such as "at career loft, the companies are applying to the candidates in the support program" (Hesse in the pre-interview) may not believe many in view of their own economically rather bad situation - and then react accordingly sour.